 In partnership with the Canadian Armed Forces (CAF), Fanshawe College has created the first-ever Military-Connected Campus (MCC).
-This initiative provides students, CAF members and veterans with career opportunities and additional supports for transition to civilian life.
+This initiative provides students, CAF members, veterans and their families with career opportunities and additional supports for transition to civilian life.
 Military students have a unique set of transferable skills through their military leadership experience that Fanshawe wants to acknowledge and validate.
 A framework has been created to:

 What do military students receive?

 Qualifying individuals could receive:

 - Individualized military-connected support and advising from trained Fanshawe staff

 - Leadership recognition through a combination of military training and co-curricular Fanshawe activity through the Civilian Military Leadership Pilot Initiative (CMLPI)

 - Leadership notation on credential and recognition upon graduation